Europe · Principality • Andorra la Vella • Grandvalira • Pyrenees

 📋 Practical Information

 Language: Catalan is official.
 Spanish widely spoken.
 French understood.
 English in tourist areas.
 Safety: Extremely safe — one of Europe's lowest crime rates.
 Health: EU Health Card not valid (Andorra is not EU).
-Private insurance essential.
+Private travel insurance is essential.
 Internet: Andorra Telecom provides good 4G/5G coverage.
 EU roaming does NOT apply — check with your carrier.
 Free WiFi in most hotels and shopping centers.
 Electricity: 230V, Type C/F plugs (same as mainland Europe).
+Emergency: Call 112 for all emergencies.

 💰 Cost of Living